 Treat your four legged friends with this easy Dog Cookie Recipe!
 Cookies for canines?
 You bet!
-Just like my dog cake, pupcakes dog cupcakes, dog donuts and homemade dog treats, his pup approved peanut butter cookie was created specifically for dogs.
-Your furry family member will love when you whip up a batch of dog-friendly cookies just for them!
+Just like my dog cake, pupcakes dog cupcakes, dog donuts and homemade dog treats, this pup approved peanut butter dog cookie recipe was created specifically for dogs.
+Your furry family member will love when you whip up a batch of this dog cookie recipe just for them!

-Reasons You’ll Love This Recipe
+Reasons to Make This Dog Cookie Recipe

-- You only need water and four ingredients.
+Simple Ingredients – You only need water and four ingredients.

-- When you make your own snacks for your pets, you know what is in the ingredients.
+Peace of Mind – When you make your own snacks for your pets, you know what is in the ingredients.

 Every day awesome readers like yourself send me photos of doggies enjoying their homemade treats.
 It brings such a smile to my face, and makes me want to find more ways for you to bake for your pets.
-This peanut butter dog cookie might be one of my favorite recipes so far – in part because they are so adorable and look just like the peanut butter cookies we enjoy, minus a few ingredients.
+This dog cookie recipe might be one of my favorite recipes so far – in part because they are so adorable and look just like the peanut butter cookies we enjoy, minus a few ingredients.

 Ingredients